marcelbohland/Google-Android-Suggestions/README.md

 5. Implement the project licence into your app

-If you find any problems of this project then please contact us at opensearchapp@gmail.com If you have any legal claims of this project then please contact us at opensearchapp@gmail.com
+If you find any problems of this project then please contact us at opensearchapp@gmail.com If you have any legal claims of this project then please contact us at opensearchapp@gmail.com,

-your OpenSearch Webbrowser Team
+your OpenSearch Webbrowser Team.